totogo/awesome-knowledge-graph/readme.md

 * [Google Knowledge Graph](https://developers.google.com/knowledge-graph/) - Google’s Knowledge Graph has millions of entries that describe real-world entities like people, places, and things.
 * [DBpedia](https://wiki.dbpedia.org/) - DBpedia is a crowd-sourced community effort to extract structured content from the information created in various Wikimedia projects.
 * [XLore](https://xlore.org/) - A large-scale English-Chinese bilingual knowledge graph by structuring and integrating Chinese Wikipedia, English Wikipedia, French Wikipedia, and Baidu Baike.
+* [The GDELT Project](https://www.gdeltproject.org/) - The GDELT Project monitors the world's broadcast, print, and web news from nearly every corner of every country in over 100 languages and identifies the people, locations, organizations, themes, sources, emotions, counts, quotes, images and events driving our global society  every second of every day, creating a free open platform for computing on the entire world.

 ### Semantic Network